Skip to main content

 How do I join Grand Hikers and how much are the annual dues?

-Use the link to the membership application form on the Club website.
-You must sign a waiver and pay the required fees.
-Participation in an introductory hike is highly suggested to ensure that your fitness levels will match what is expected on hikes.
+On the website Click on “Join Grand Hikers” from the Grand Hikers Home page to become a member.
+You are required sign a waiver and pay the required fees.
+Current annual fee is $15 plus a onetime charge for a name badge.
+Participation in an Introductory Hike is required to ensure that your fitness levels will match what is expected on hikes.

 Prospective members can hike three times before deciding to join (requires approval of the Hike Director and Hike Leader).